-Flexible working is not a legal right, but new rules have given employees the right to request it from day one on the job.
+Flexible working is not a legal right, but the government had been set to give employees the right to request it from day one on the job.

-The government claims the plans will modernise the way Britons work by allowing employees to balance their work and home life.
-Flexible working arrangements include working from home, job sharing, part time, compressed or staggered hours and flexitime.
+Saying that it wanted to modernise the way Britons work by allowing employees to balance their work and home life, the flexible arrangements were designed to include working from home, job sharing, part time, compressed or staggered hours and flexitime.

 After you have made your request, a meeting should be set up to discuss it, and you should be given a decision within three months of asking for it.

 There are 1 million new opportunities available at Big Issue Recruit.